cblopez/mvcphpgenerator/README.md

 ```

 ## Disclaimer
 If you see any syntax error both in the Python script or any PHP files.
 Please contact me asap.
 Enjoy ^^

+## TODO
+- Convert functional script to Class based script.
+- Add functionalities to file parser.